-Your grade will be based on your attendance, participation and effort.
-This is a Pass/Fail (S/U) course.
+Your grade will be based on your attendance and participation on assignments and in class.
+This is a pass/fail (S/U) course.
 Attendance will be taken every class and participation/effort during class time will be noted.
-You will not get credit for coming to class if you are not participating.
-If such is the case, you may be marked absent.
-Missing half or more of the scheduled class meetings will result in an automatic U (Unsatisfactory) for the course.
+You will not get credit for coming to class, but not participating.
+Missing half or more of the scheduled class meetings will result in a U (Unsatisfactory) for the course.